top of page

 Age 14-17

-JA Be Entrepreurial challenges students, through interactive classroom activities, to start their own entrepreneurial venture while still in high school.
+JA Be Entrepreneurial challenges students, through interactive classroom activities, to start their own entrepreneurial venture while still in high school.
 The program provides useful, practical content to assist teens in the transition from being students to productive, contributing members of society.

 Age 14-17